DURHAM CITY AUDIO TOUR

 At the bottom of South Street, we pass housing on the site of the city library opened in 1961 on the previous site of the old Johnson Grammar School.

 On the opposite side of the road is St Margaret’s Church.
 This church has been altered many times with the external of the building showing the many changes.
 St Margaret’s served the commercial area of Millburngate, thus for many traders it was their local parish church.
-For many years St Margaret’s was a dependant chapel of St Oswald’s which is on the other side of the city.
+For many years St Margaret’s was a dependent chapel of St Oswald’s which is on the other side of the city.
 Hence parishioners had to walk across the peninsula to be married, buried etc. Their protests succeeded in changing the role of St Margaret’s to a full parish church but only bit by bit and then it took until the 19th century [12].

-We are now in Crossgate, one of the old throughfares and the road in olden times to the west of the County.
+We are now in Crossgate, one of the old thoroughfares and the road in olden times to the west of the County.
 Many of the older houses have fine black oak staircases, which are quite common and somewhat of a symbol to Durham City.

-We now move into North Road, which is a new throughfare by Durham's standards.
+We now move into North Road, which is a new thoroughfare by Durham's standards.
 Built in 1840 it was called King Street for a while.
 The Bus Station, Old Miners Hall, 2 Methodist chapels and the Shakespeare Hall are all situated along the road.
 The Bus Station has been modernised frequently, the original old iron and glass stands have now given way to the standard modern brick structure, are these improvements; I’m not quite sure.

 The Shakespeare Hall was originally built as a Temperance Hall to combat the number of Public Houses there were in Durham at that time.
 The new bypass road built in 1972 has cleared the area in front of the main railway viaduct, giving an improved view.
 This viaduct was built on quite marshy ground, so it is built on oak piles that have been driven into the ground [12].